google/earthenterprise/docs/geedocs/docsrc/answer/portable/portableGlobeServer5_2.rst

       .. _Portable_Server:
       .. rubric:: Portable server

-      The portable server is a lightweight web server that runs on Linux and Windows computers.
-The web server starts within seconds and begins serving one of the globes that has been saved to the ``data`` directory.
-Once the globe is served, it can be opened in a web browser.
+      Portable Server is a lightweight web server for Windows and Linux platforms.
+The web server starts within seconds and begins serving one of the portables that has been saved to the ``data`` directory.
+Once the portable is served, it can be viewed in a web browser.

-      .. _Serving_Globe:
+      .. _Serving_Portable:
-      .. rubric:: Serving a globe
+      .. rubric:: Serving a Portable

-      Copy the globe to be served into the ``data`` subdirectory (or whichever directory is specified as the ``globes_directory`` in ``portable.cfg``).
+      Copy the portable to be served into the ``data`` subdirectory (or whichever directory is specified as the ``globes_directory`` in ``portable.cfg``).

       #.
 To start serving run the following command in the directory where you
-         unpacked Portable Server:
+         installed Portable Server:

          ``python portable_server.py``

       #.
 Navigate to the Portable Server administrative page at
          ``http://localhost:9335``.
-If you have set a custom ``port`` number in ``portable.cfg``, substitute that for "9335".
+If you have set a custom ``port`` number in ``portable.cfg``, substitute that for ``9335``.

-      You can select what globe is being served from the administrative page.
+      You can select what portable is being served from the administrative page.
 Click the |Portable folder icon| folder icon and you will see a screen where you can select what globe or map should be served by Portable Server.